cronvel/nextgen-events/README.md

 * .emit() does not return the emitter, but an object representing the current event.

-* If the last argument passed to .emit() is a function, it is not passed to listeners, instead it is a completion callback triggered when all listeners have done there job.
-If one want to pass function to listener as the final argument, it is easy to add an extra `null` or `undefined` argument.
+* If the last argument passed to .emit() is a function, it is not passed to listeners, instead it is a completion callback triggered when all listeners have done their job.
+If one want to pass function to listeners as the final argument, it is easy to add an extra `null` or `undefined` argument to .emit().

 * There is more reserved event name: 'interrupt', 'emitted'.